 What you do with grinder in hand reflects your human character and establishes your metal art style.
 However, as a beginner, the marks you make may be generic and fall short of fully conveying your artistic intention.

 As you gain experience, your textural palette will expand, and your ability to innovate with any given abrasive will evolve to meet each new challenge.

 You can see a great example of this in the signature grind pattern palette of the artists at Modern Metal Art.

 Would you like to learn how to grind metal for decorative effects and Master the Art of Heat Colored Steel Engraving?

-In it, you will learn the fundamental skills of the art, including:
+In the course, you will learn the fundamental skills of the art, including:

-So you are confident, capable, and innovative in making heat-colored metal art in your own artistic style.
+My goal is for you to finish feeling confident, capable, and innovative in making heat-colored metal art in your artistic style.